uraimo/WS281x.swift/README.md

 ```

 If neither method set the pixels of your matrix in the right position just use `setLed` to roll you own implementation or perform bulk `setLeds` (as you'll see in the example this is what I normally do too)

+Adafruit, as usual, [has a very detailed post](https://learn.adafruit.com/adafruit-neopixel-uberguide/neomatrix-library) on leds arragement in NeoPixel matrices.

 Once you are done (or even in a `defer` block) remember to clean up all the temporary PWM settings that were needed for this library with: